iamkirankumaryadav/Finance/Apple Supply Chain.md

 ### Apple's Simple Supply Chain Structure

 1. `Supplier` : Person or company, that `sells` or `supplies` products to customers.
+- Taiwan, China and Japan are top suppliers.

-2. `Manufacture` : Person or company that `manufactures` products for sale.
+2. `Manufacture` : Person or company that `manufactures` products for sale (Foxconn)
+- Foxconn

 3. `Product` : Substance that is manufactured for sale.
+- MacBook Pro & Air, Ipad, Iphone, Watch, Mac, IPods, AirPods, HomePods and Accessories.

 4. `Inventory` : A complete list of items such as products in stock.
 5. `Distribution` : Action of `sharing` products out among a number of recipients.
 6. `Logistic` : `Managing` how resources are `acquired`, `stored`, and `transported` to destination.